mlionl/Laboratory-Orange-Detection/README.md

 ## *Description*

 Inspired by some papers and articles, I took pictures of citrus trees in a countryside near Seville during the harvest season.
-Establishing a first approach to an estimation system for localization and counting oranges is the main objective of this repository.
+Establishing a first approach of a system for localization and estimating the number of oranges is the main goal of this repository.
 Estimating the number of fruits is a really complex task that is carried out by very experienced farmers.
 It is a crucial task so a more efficient estimation method could be beneficial for the farmer.

 ## *Data*